Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Kiribati with the Australian dollar.

 |

-For card purchases if offered a choice of currencies always select to Pay in Australian dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Australian dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Transportation: the only transportation are minivans.
 They don't have timetables.
 They are run by private people who decide randomly the start and the end of the trip.
 Often they are full and for this reason they won't stop to pick you up.
 Sometimes the engine breaks and you have to find another one.
 But in spite of all these problems they are ok.
 There are no taxis in the Gilbert Islands.
 The local transportation is carried out by Air Kiribati.
 There are regular flights to every island in the Gilbert group except for Banaba, price around 50 AUD one way three times a week for the near islands (until Kuria and Aranuka), and price around 100 - 150 AUD one way once a week for the further ones (for instance, Nonouti, Nikunau, Beru).